yassouali/ml-blog/_posts/2020-01-01-deep-semi-supervised.md

   <img src="{{ 'images/SSL/mean_teacher.png' | absolute_url }}" alt="">
   <figcaption>Fig. 5.
 The Mean Teacher method.
 The teacher model, which is an EMA of the student model, is responsible
   of generating the targets for consistency training.
-The student model is then trained to minimize the supervised loss over labeled examples, and the consistency loss over unlabled examples.
+The student model is then trained to minimize the supervised loss over labeled examples, and the consistency loss over unlabeled examples.
 At each training iteration, both models are evaluated with an injected noise (η, η'), and the weights of the teacher model are updated using the current student model to incorporate the learned information at a faster pace.
   (Image source: <a href="https://arxiv.org/abs/1703.01780">Antti Tarvainen al</a>)